-This is the news business and time counts.
-Photographers often do research and collect the names and spelling of expected participants prior to the event (the internet can be very helpful with this).
+This is the news business, and time counts.
+Photographers often do research and collect the names and spelling of expected participants prior to the event — the internet can be very helpful with this.
 Some will often begin writing their captions in spare moments before or during an event.
 This expedites filing when the event is over.
-At well-organized events press releases are provided that will include the names of participants.
+At well-organized events, press releases are provided that will include the names of notable participants.

-But often the information required for a caption isn’t available before a picture is taken.
-Gathering caption information during an event is difficult.
-Photographers do it in a variety of ways.
-Most photographers carry small notebooks (sometimes hung around their necks) in which to wirte the required info.
-Increasingly professional cameras have small audio recorders built in that allow you to record required information.
+However, the information required for a caption often isn’t available before a picture is taken.
+Gathering caption information during an event is difficult, and photographers do it in a variety of ways.
+Most photographers carry small notebooks (sometimes hung around their necks) in which to write the required info.
+Increasingly, professional cameras have small audio recorders built in that allow you to record required information.
 Other journalists at an event can also be a source for information.
 But, be careful: other journalists are often wrong.